YOUR PRIVILEGE IS SHOWING™ IS A SOCIAL JUSTICE TRAINING EXPERIENCE THAT MAKES THE CONVERSATION ABOUT CULTURAL COMPETENCE POSSIBLE.

 By creating a structured approach of empathetic discourse to talk about racism, sexism, and privilege, the game draws upon the value of real-life experiences in order to enhance social justice literacy.
 YPIS provides players with a social structure they don't normally have, so they can talk about issues they don't normally talk about while being challenged to understand what they may be missing.
 The participants get the chance to practice and navigate discussing their personal experience with privilege, racism, white supremacy, white privilege, sexism, homophobia, classism, ableism and misogyny.

 The conversation is the point.

-I've brought YPIS to Harvard Graduate School of Ed, Berklee College of Music, MIT Game Lab, SXSWedu, and The Humanist Hub and seen significant change happen for the majority of participants.
+I've brought YPIS to Harvard Graduate School of Ed, Berklee College of Music, MIT Game Lab, SXSWedu (2017 and 2018), a well known search engine company in Mountain View, CA, and The Humanist Hub, and seen significant change happen for the majority of participants.
 Participants leave with a increased sense of community, awareness and new skills to better recognize and name different kinds of oppression.
 Many of them express relief after the program because, finally, they got to have the conversations they have been wanting to have but didn't know how to begin.